 - 2007-2009 Acura RDX

-People who owned or leased an Acura with HandsFreeLink technology, were potentially subject to financial loss and personal risk and may be eligible for compensation.
+People who owned an Acura with HandsFreeLink technology, were potentially subject to financial loss and personal risk and may be eligible for compensation.

 Honda Acura HandsFreeLink® Battery Drain Issues